Body

 What types of course materials in Canvas can be checked for accessibility?

 Panorama can check materials created in Canvas (Pages, Assignments, Discussion Boards, etc) and files uploaded to Canvas.
 Currently, Panorama checks for PDF, DOC, DOCX, ODT, RTF, PPT, PPTX, ODP, HTML, XLSX, XLS, ODS, and GIF file types.
+Because Panorama does not check for the PAGES file type, export your .PAGES document to a .DOCX.

 Panorama does not check Canvas Quizzes, External Tool content or the content on external websites that are linked from Canvas.
 As such, it will not check the accessibility of files linked via Google Docs or MS OneDrive, only files that are actually uploaded to the course.